Hurrian language: Indicative mood

-After this, in transitive verbs, comes the subject marker.
+After this, in transitive verbs, comes the ergative subject marker.
 The following forms are found:

 The suffixes of the first person, both plural and singular, and the second person plural suffix merge with the preceding suffixes -i and -wa.
 However, in the Mari and Hattusha dialects, the suffix of transitivity -o does not merge with other endings.
 The distinction between singular and plural in the third person is provided by the suffix -t, which comes directly after the tense marker.
 In the third person, when the suffix -wa occurs before the subject marker, it can be replaced by -ma, also expressing the negative: irnōhoš-i-ā-ma, (like-trans-3rd-neg) "He does not like [it]".

-In the Old Hurrian of Hattusha the ending of the third person singular was -m.
+In the Old Hurrian of Hattusha the ending of the third person singular ergative subject was -m.
 A third person plural ergative subject was marked with the suffix -it-, which, however, unlike the other ergative endings, occurred before instead of after the transitivity vowel: contrast uv-o-m "she slaughtered" with tun-it-o "they forced".
 In the intransitive and antipassive, there was also a subject marker, -p for the third person but unmarked for the others.
 It is unknown whether this suffix was also found on transitive objects.

 If a verb form is nominalised, e.g. to create a relative clause, then another suffix is used: -šše.
 Nominalised verbs can undergo Suffixaufnahme.
-Verb forms can also take other enclitic suffixes; see 'particles' below.
+Verb forms can also take other enclitic suffixes; see the section Enclitic particles below.

+For a list of the enclitics that mark the person and number of the absolutive participant, see the section Personal pronouns above.

 Other moods

 To express nuances of grammatical mood, several special verb forms are used, which are derived from the indicative (non-modal) forms.
 Wishes and commands are formed with an optative system, whose principal characteristic is the element -i, which is attached directly to the verb stem.
 There is no difference between the form for transitive and intransitive verbs, there being agreement with the subject of the sentence.
 Tense markers are unchanged in the optative.

 1 In the optative forms of the third person, the /n/ ending is present in the Mari/Hattuša dialect when the following word begins with a consonant.

-The so-called final form, which is needed to express a purpose ("in order to"), is formed in conjunction with the 'with', and has different endings.
+The so-called final form, which is needed to express a purpose ("in order to"), has different endings.
 In the singular, the suffixes -ae, -ai, -ilae and -ilai are found, which after /l/ and /r/ become -lae/-lai and -rae/rai respectively.
-In the plural the same endings are used, though sometimes the plural suffix -ša is found as well, but this is not always the case.
+In the plural the same endings are used, although sometimes the plural suffix -ša is found as well, but this is not always the case.